SAP-archive/devtoberfest-2021/contest/readme.md

 * SAP will count the points by verifying your participation badges
 * Once we have distributed our prizes out for levels 1-3 there will be no more prizes available.
 * One grand prize winner (4 Stars) will be given even if more than one person achieves the total points needed for 4 stars.
 All 4 star qualifiers will have their name written on a piece of paper and placed in a bowl.
 Then SAP will have someone draw a name from that bowl on a recorded video camera segment.
-* Technological fascination.
-Innovative use of technology.
-Use of multiple

 ## How to Enter
 It’s simple.
 Register for the Devtoberfest Game.
 Complete activities like tutorials or event surveys in any of the 6 weeks of Devtoberfest Oct 1, 2021 thru November 12, 2021.
 Contribute to a project or make your own open source project.
 Please reference the published list below of activities to see where you can earn points.
 Check back every week as more activities added.